Egeeio/egee-io/_posts/2020-01-02-welcome-to-egeeio.md

 Every member of the Egee.io, whether on Discord or playing on our game servers, is expected to follow the [Code of Conduct](/codeofconduct) and following rules:

 * Respect preferences & pronouns.
+* Keep criticism constructive.
+* Assume the best in others.
 * No offensive speech, bigotry, or trolling.
 * No obsene or NSFW/NSFL language or posts.
 * Do not discuss or post illegal topics (including piracy).